Skip to content

 Cold storage for audit retention.
 Yesterday's outcomes become tomorrow's training signal.

-Layer 5 — Governance Middleware: The Pre-Frontal Cortex
+Layer 5 — Governance Middleware: The Runtime Policy Layer

 ComponentRoleWhat it does

-HITL Gate Human escalation Stateful pause for high-stakes decisions; context preserved during approval wait
+HITL Gate Human escalation Stateful pause for decisions that require human judgment; full agent context preserved so the workflow resumes exactly where it stopped after approval

 Layer 6 — Data Substrate: The AI-Ready Foundation

 Everything above depends on clean, semantically consistent data below.
-The four-pillar substrate builds this in sequence — each pillar enabling the next: Semantic Data Mesh (agreed definitions across domains) → HTAP Lakehouse (real-time reads, no ETL lag) → MCP Interoperability (swap storage engines without touching agent logic) → AI-Augmented Fabric (agents that maintain the data layer itself).
+The four-pillar substrate builds this in sequence — each pillar enabling the next: Semantic Data Mesh (agreed definitions across domains) → HTAP Lakehouse (real-time reads, no ETL lag) → Storage Adapter Layer (each backend — lakehouse, vector store, graph DB — exposes an MCP server; agents use the same tool-call interface as Layer 1, so swapping a storage engine means replacing one MCP server, not rewriting agent code) → AI-Augmented Fabric (agents that maintain the data layer itself).

 AgentOps: The Discipline That Ships